 The large beach, popular with families, has a stream that flows down one side which is great for kids to paddle in and up on the cliffs is the internationally renowned Minack Theatre, built in the 1920s by theatrical visionary Rowena Wade and her faithful gardener, which you can visit all year round.

-Logan Rock famous for its 80 ton granite rocking stone is a 30 minute walk away round the bay to the left and the fascinating Porthcurno Telegraph Museum that tells the story of Cornwall’s role in the pioneering days of global communications is located just before you get to the main car park.
+The fascinating Porthcurno Telegraph Museum, that tells the story of Cornwall’s role in the pioneering days of global communications, is located just before you get to the main car park.
+Cables from here were buried beneath the beach and then laid on the seabed all over the world.

 Lifeguard cover from the 18th of May until the 29th of September (2019).